How to File a DMCA Takedown on Xvideos (2026 Guide)

 - Make those records available for inspection by the DOJ Criminal Division

-These proposals affect adult platforms disproportionately because regulators and legislators have cited platforms in that space in connection with CSAM concerns.
+Proposals of this kind affect adult platforms disproportionately, because legislators and regulators have repeatedly named platforms in that space in connection with CSAM concerns.

 When to Involve Law Enforcement Instead of Filing a DMCA Notice

 A DMCA takedown is the right tool for copyright infringement.
-But in some situations, you should contact law enforcement first or instead:
+In some situations you should contact law enforcement first, or instead:

 - The content depicts a minor.
-This is a federal crime under 18 U.S.C. § 2256.
-Report to the National Center for Missing & Exploited Children CyberTipline and the FBI.
+This is a federal crime.
+Report it to the National Center for Missing & Exploited Children CyberTipline and the FBI, and use the minor category on the Xvideos abuse form rather than the copyright form.

 - The content was shared to harass or extort you.
 Many states have sextortion and cyberstalking statutes.
 File a police report.

 - You are the victim of a deepfake.
-The Take It Down Act now provides a federal criminal remedy — report to law enforcement and use the platform's Take It Down Act notice process.
+The Take It Down Act provides a federal criminal remedy, and the platform notice-and-removal duty is now in force.

 - The uploader is impersonating you.
-Platform impersonation reports and law enforcement referrals are more appropriate than DMCA.
+Platform impersonation reports and law enforcement referrals fit better than a DMCA notice.

 Fair Use Considerations